jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 220 Application, savings, and transitional provisions
 (1) The application, savings, and transitional provisions set out in Schedule 6 have effect for the purposes of this Act.
-(2) The application, savings, and transitional provisions relating to this Act and the amendment Acts specified in the first column of the following table are set out in the Parts of Schedule 6 specified in the second column of the table:Principal Act and Amendment ActsPart of Schedule 6 Principal ActPrincipal Act as enactedPart 1Amendment ActsProvisions relating to Student Loan Scheme Amendment Act 2013Part 2
+(2) The application, savings, and transitional provisions relating to this Act and the amendment Acts specified in the first column of the following table are set out in the Parts of Schedule 6 specified in the second column of the table:The following table is small in size and has two columns.
+Column 1 is headed Principal Act and Amendment Acts.
+Column 2 is headed Part of Schedule 6.Principal Act and Amendment ActsPart of Schedule 6 Principal ActPrincipal Act as enactedPart 1Amendment ActsProvisions relating to Student Loan Scheme Amendment Act 2013Part 2

 **Consequential amendments and repeals**